Herdora/chisel/README.md

 - "Configure my chisel setup with token xyz123"
 - "Start an AMD GPU droplet for development"
 - "Start an H100 GPU droplet for CUDA development"
-- "Profile my matrix_multiply.hip file"
+- "Profile my matrix_multiply.hip file on the AMD droplet"
 - "Run nvidia-smi on the H100 droplet"
-- "Sync my_kernel.cu to the droplet"
+- "Sync my_kernel.cu to the NVIDIA droplet"
-- "Pull the results.csv file from the droplet"
+- "Pull the results.csv file from the AMD droplet"

 ### Architecture pieces